Blackstareye/obs-plugin-freeze-filter-flatpak/README.md

 So this plugin can't be used in flatpak builds anymore.

-But this is not the end of your plugin.
+But this is not of that plugin.

-With a flatpak build of your plugin with the id com.obsproject.Studio.Plugin.* this can be installed via linux stores and will be used without copying files.
+Hence I wanted to continue using that plugin I build a flatpak version of it.

 Atm, the author doesnt have a flatpak.
 I hope that it will be available soon.